-- Before a child starts to attend the setting, we use a variety of ways to provide his/her parents with information.
-These include written information (including our prospectus and policies), displays about activities available within the setting, pre-start visits and if required individual meetings with parents. - During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting. - We use pre-start visits to explain and complete with his/her parents the child registration records.
-We issue a communication passport for the parents to complete before starting playgroup. - When a child starts to attend, we explain the process of settling-in to his/her parents and jointly decide on the best way to help the child to settle into the setting. - We have an expectation that the parent, carer or close relative may wish to stay for most of the session during the first week, gradually taking time away from their child, increasing this as and when the child is able to cope.

-- Younger children may take longer to settle in, as will children who have not previously spent time away from home.
+- ➤ Before a child starts to attend the setting, we use a variety of ways to provide his/her parents with information.
+These include written information, displays about activities available within the setting, pre-start visits and if required individual meetings with parents. - > During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting where possible. - > We use pre-start visits to explain and complete with parents the child registration records. - When a child starts to attend, we explain the process of settling-in to his/her parents and jointly decide on the best way to help the child to settle into the setting. - We have an expectation that the parent, carer or close relative may wish to stay for most of the session during the first week where possible, gradually taking time away from their child, increasing this as and when the child is able to cope. - Younger children may take longer to settle in, as will children who have not previously spent time away from home.
 Children who have had a period of absence may also need their parent to be on hand to re-settle them. - We judge a child to be settled when they have formed a relationship with their key person and other members of staff in the setting; for example the child looks for the key person when he/she arrives, goes to them for comfort, and seems pleased to be with them.
-The child is also familiar with where things are and is pleased to see other children and participate in activities. - When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when. - We do not believe that leaving a child to cry will help them to settle any quicker.
-We believe that a child's distress will prevent them from learning and gaining the best from the setting. - We reserve the right not to accept a child into the setting without a parent or carer if the child finds it distressing to be left.
+The child is also familiar with where things are and is pleased to see other children and participate in activities.

+- When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when. - We do not believe that leaving a child to cry will help them to settle any quicker.
+We believe that a child's distress will prevent them from learning and gaining the best from the setting. - ➤ We reserve the right not to accept a child into the setting without a parent or carer if the child finds it distressing to be left.